 Great horned owl symbolism is about trusting that you are connected to Source even if you don’t have physical proof.
 With great horned owl spirit animal, don’t expect to see material world results to your wishes and prayers.
 The communications, the answers to your prayers, will come as a feeling or a knowing, much in the same way that wind rustles through the “horn” feathers of the owl.

 Like all owls, the great horned owl makes almost no sound when flying.
 This is due to special soft barbs on the edges of her flight feathers that gently push through the air.
 Hawks and falcons have stiff, sharp edges on their feathers that slice through the air and make much noise.
-Owls are designed for silence, both moving with stealth and hearing what others cannot.
+Owls are designed for silence.
+Great horned owl meaning is about both moving with stealth and hearing what others cannot.

 What Big Eyes You Have